Published:

 Community commerce instead of classic e-commerce

-The trend towards subscription models is also reaching association life.
-Monthly training fees, season tickets, course subscriptions – recurring payments create predictable revenue and reduce administrative effort.
+The trend towards subscription models is also reaching associations.
+Monthly training fees, season tickets, course subscriptions – recurring payments create predictable revenues and reduce administrative overheads.
 A PSP that natively supports recurring payments is a prerequisite for this.

-Association software (ClubDesk, Fairgate, Webling, SportMember) is increasingly becoming the platform: member management, website, accounting, shop and payments – everything in one tool.
-The PSP becomes the invisible infrastructure that handles all payment flows in the background.
-The API capability of the PSP determines how seamlessly this integration works.
+Association software (ClubDesk, Fairgate, Webling, SportMember) is increasingly becoming a platform: member administration, website, bookkeeping, shop and payments – all in one tool.
+The PSP becomes the invisible infrastructure that processes all cash flows in the background.
+The API compatibility of the PSP determines how seamless this integration is.

 6. Checklist: What you should check before starting